trinker/sentimentr/README.md

 needs to create a 2 column `data.frame`, with words on the left and values on the right (see `?polarity_table` & `?valence_shifters_table` for what the values mean).
 Note that the words need to be lower cased.
-Here I show this example:
+Here I show an example `data.frame` ready for key conversion:

     set.seed(10)
     key <- data.frame(